apache/flink/docs/monitoring/metrics.md

 - `proxyHost` - (optional) The proxy host to use when sending to Datadog.
 - `proxyPort` - (optional) The proxy port to use when sending to Datadog, defaults to 8080.
 - `dataCenter` - (optional) The data center (`EU`/`US`) to connect to, defaults to `US`.
+- `maxMetricsPerRequest` - (optional) The maximum number of metrics to include in each request, defaults to 2000.

 Example configuration: